Heat-Free Recipes for Kids to Cook

 So many in Early Childhood Education avoid adding cooking activities into their weekly planning.
 It is avoided because many programs do not have access to a stove or oven.

-This book completely solves this problem by offering over 50 cooking activities that do NOT require heat at all!
+Cooking is Cool Book completely solves this problem by offering over 50 cooking activities that do NOT require heat at all!

 This is more than your "Let's make a fruit salad" type of a book!
 It includes recipes for Appetizers and Dips; Beverages; Fun with Fruit; Snacks and Cookies and Pies!